sriram-jeganathan/C/BASICS.md

         // default code block
 }
 ```
-Without the use of `break`, execution will continue into the next case, even if a match is found.
-This is called `fall-through` and is usually not efficient or desired.
+Without the use of break, execution will continue into the next case, even if a match is found.
+This is called fall-through and is usually not efficient or desired.
 Therefore, we use break to exit the switch block once a matching case has been executed.

 `For Ex:`
 ```